Out 1: Plot and themes

-Colin gives up on the idea of the Thirteen, while it is quietly suggested during a discussion between two other members of the Thirteen, Lucie de Graffe and the cynical professor named Warok (Jean Bouise), that perhaps Pierre was the author of the messages to Colin and has been the invisible hand behind much of the plot, because he misses the Thirteen and wants to either restore it or replace it with young blood like Colin.
-Several of the characters retreat in the end to Emilie's small seaside house in Normandy called "the Obade" (another Balzacian reference, see "Ferragus"), where she breaks down in front of Sarah, confessing her love for Colin (who had been courting her earlier) and Igor at the same time.
-Her dilemma is solved at the end, when she receives a call from Igor telling her to meet him in Paris.
-She and Lili set off for Paris.
+Colin gives up on the Thirteen, while it is suggested by two other Thirteen members, Lucie de Graffe and cynical professor Warok, that Pierre wrote the messages to Colin and has been behind developments, because he misses the Thirteen and wants to restore it or replace it with young blood like Colin.
+Several characters retreat to Emilie's Normandy house, "the Obade" (another Balzacian reference, see "Ferragus"), where she breaks down in front of Sarah, confessing her love for both Colin (who had been courting her) and Igor.
+Her dilemma is solved when Igor phones to ask her to meet him in Paris.
+She and Lili set off to see him.

-Thomas remains behind on the beach at the Obade with two of his actors and has a drunken hysterical episode there, when he pretends to collapse on the sand.
-His actors are worried and frantically try to revive him.
-When he reveals his jest, they walk away in disgust and get in the car to go back to Paris.
-Thomas is left alone on the beach, crying and laughing at the same time, stranded at the Obade and, for the first time in the film, part of no group whatsoever.
-The film then quickly cuts to a completely unrelated shot of Marie, an actress from the Thebes group, who still seems to be searching for the missing Renaud and the money he stole.
-A golden statue of a Greek goddess, perhaps Athena, towers above her.
-The shot is held for a second before fading out.
+Thomas remains on the beach with two actors and has a drunken hysterical episode, when he pretends to collapse.
+They try to revive him but, when he reveals his jest, walk away in disgust and leave.
+Thomas is left, crying and laughing, stranded, and part of no group.
+The film then cuts to Marie, an actress from the Thebes group, still searching for Renaud and the money.
+A statue of a goddess, perhaps Athena, towers above her.